PhotonMastr/PhotonMastr/README.md

 - 🌱 I’m currently learning **C, Rust, Python, HTML, CSS**

-- 👨‍💻 All of my projects are available at [https://github.com/photonmastr/](https://github.com/photonmastr/)
+- 👨‍💻 All of my projects are available here!

 - 📫 How to reach me **My twitter is on my github.
 You can just @ me on twitter if you need to contact me for some reason.**